bigandy/astro-blog/src/content/blog/how-to-update-node-globally-with-nvm.md

 description: ""
 ---

-Did you know that node 26 now supports the Temporal API for date manipulation.
+Did you know that node 26 now supports the Temporal API for date manipulation?

 I have been following the development process closely and found myself wanting to update to different versions of node.